sjtrimble/angular/aio/content/tutorial/getting-started-data.md

 <code-example header="src/app/products/product-details/product-details.component.ts" path="getting-started/src/app/products/product-details/product-details.component.ts" linenums="false" region="product-details">
 </code-example>

-8. Update the `ProductDetailsComponent` template to subscribe to `product$` using the `AsyncPipe` and assign it to a template variable `product` for reuse.
+8. Update the `ProductDetailsComponent` template to subscribe to `product` using the `AsyncPipe` and assign it to a template variable `product` for reuse.
 Then display the product name, price, description and a button to buy the item.

 <code-example header="src/app/products/product-details/product-details.component.html" path="getting-started/src/app/products/product-details/product-details.component.1.html" linenums="false">
 </code-example>